dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 With it - in a matter of minutes you can replicate any network test "out there" and compare results across an extraordinary number of variables.
-Before Toke developed flent, it would takes days, sometimes, to set up a single plot, now I am deluged in data, and we can investigate network behaviors in minutes that take other researchers months.
+Before Toke developed flent, it would takes days, sometimes, to set up a single plot, now I am deluged in data, and we can investigate network behaviors in minutes that could take other researchers months.
 Accurately.
 With comparable results in a standardized file format.

+Best of all, it's free (GPLv3) software, and it's easy to get up and running on Linux and OSX.

 ## Getting "standard statistics"